CoderBotOrg/backend/README.md

-# CoderBot
+# backend

-A RaspberryPI-based programmable robot for educational purposes.
+> CoderBot is a RaspberryPI-based programmable robot for educational purposes.
 Check the [project website](https://www.coderbot.org) for more information.
+>

-For further information about development and technical documentation, see the [Wiki](https://github.com/CoderBotOrg/coderbot/wiki).
+> For further information about development and technical documentation, see the [Wiki](https://github.com/CoderBotOrg/coderbot/wiki).

 This repository contains the backend, exposing the [CoderBot API](https://github.com/CoderBotOrg/backend/wiki/API-v2).